-I had to sleep on the ground un the wagon, rain or snow, ice or mud, it was all the same.
+I had to sleep on the ground under the wagon, rain or snow, ice or mud, it was all the same.

 When Stephen Forsdick reached America, he was aware of the travelling and hardship he was about to undergo.
 However, he was unaware of the power struggles and conflicts he would find himself involved in throughout his time in the Mormon community in the US.

-Despite the issues between the Presidents and the converts, the most evident threat that followed migration was the attack from the Native Americans.
+Despite the issues between the Presidents and the converts, the most evident threat that followed migration were the attacks from the Native Americans.
 Stephen mentions briefly that when camping overnight in the mountains on route to Utah, they would often awaken to missing or butchered cows that would prevent their travel, which he states the leaders always assumed was the fault of the ‘Indians’.

 The most striking event within Stephen’s memoirs is described in Chapter 22, ‘THE FIGHT AT ASH HOLLOW’ (p, 46).
-In this chapter dedicated solely to this brutal and slaughtering attack against a troop of Mormons in 1854, Stephen illustrates the scene, although he was not actually present as a surviving Lieutenant who was attacked crawled his way to the nearest camp site and narrated the fight to Stephen’s group.
-As we know, the struggles between the Native Americans and the settlers in America was ever strengthening in this period, and this chapter highlights this important part of American history.
+In this chapter dedicated solely to this brutal and slaughtering attack against a troop of Mormons in 1854, Stephen illustrates the scene although he was not actually present, as a surviving Lieutenant who was attacked crawled his way to the nearest camp site and narrated the fight to Stephen’s group.
+The struggles between the Native Americans and the settlers in America was growing in this period, and this chapter highlights this important part of American history.

-Therefore, this story of the massacre in Ash Hallow identifies the danger Stephen encountered upon his travels in migration and the constant threat of attack and conflict that he was vulnerable to, although he never experienced it directly, ‘we were never molested by them.’(p, 47) This is a very interesting theme within the culture to look at as we cannot compare it to a working – class life in England in the 19th century and Stephen’s life and experiences would evidently be extremely different if he would not have chosen to join the British Mormon converts in America, which he admits he wished his parents would have persuaded him not to.
+This story of the massacre in Ash Hallow identifies the danger Stephen encountered upon his travels i and the constant threat of attack and conflict that he was vulnerable to, although he never experienced it directly: ‘we were never molested by them.’(p, 47) This is a very interesting theme within the culture to look at as we cannot compare it to a working–class life in England in the 19th century and Stephen’s life and experiences would evidently be extremely different if he would not have chosen to join the British Mormon converts in America.
 However, if he had not emigrated, he would not have met both wives and would not have been blessed with his 8 children and his loving daughter who cared for him for the remainder of his life in America, which he acknowledges towards the end of his memoirs, ‘I have lived to see many things.’ (p, 66)

 - Forsdick, Stephen.
 ‘Untitled’, Burnett Archive of Working Class Autobiographies, University of Brunel Library, Special Collection, 1.242a bura.brunel.ac.uk/handle/2438/10884